Title

 • Admission type

-• Patient gender
+• Patient sex

 • Patient race/ethnicity

-• County of patient's residence
+• County of patient residence

-• Patient Reason for Visit
+• Patient reason for visit

 • Diagnosis codes, primary and all secondary diagnoses codes reported to (including coding methodology)